Cambuchi/blog-src/content/posts/my-first-post.md

           cd documents/github
    * Pay special attention to the slashes!
 Windows file paths with `\` will not work in Unix based utilities.
+   * Alternatively, you can `right click` in the folder you want and select `Git Bash here` from the context menu.
 3. Clone your build repository:

           git clone https://github.com/<username>/blog-build.git